Why is protecting your digital identity so important?

 How can you protect your digital identity?

-- Make sure you are using a browser that works to keep your data secure and private.
+Make sure you are using a browser that works to keep your data secure and private.
 There are a variety that can be used to mask your digital footprint as well as hide your browsing activities.
+AVG Secure Browser offers a fast, secure, and private browsing experience, keeping you and your data safe.
+And the best part?
+It’s absolutely free!

 We hope this guide helps you to take control and understand your digital identity as well as remember how important it is to keep it safe, private, and secure.